Part 17: Design Trajectories with Astrogator

 2. Select Insert Before... in the shortcut menu.

-3. Select Follow () in the Segment Selection dialog box.
+3. Select Follow () when the Segment Selection dialog box opens.

-4. Click OK to close the Segment Selection dialog box.
+4. Click OK to confirm your selection and to close the Segment Selection dialog box.

-To define a Follow segment, you must set the general parameters to describe the epoch and nature of the following operation, and then specify joining conditions, separation conditions, and spacecraft physical values as required by the general parameters you choose.
+To define a Follow segment, you must set the general parameters to describe the epoch and nature of the following operation, then specify the joining conditions, separation conditions, and spacecraft physical values as required by the general parameters you choose

 1. Select Follow () in the MCS.